Neutralizing vs. Honoring Power – The Ex-“Zsar of the Darien’s” Fate

 Some feared him while others admired him.
 La Prensa again went as far as to compare him to General Omar Torrijos, a former Panamanian strongman loved by some for his strength in standing up to old blood and US rule, and dissuaded by others for committing a coup d’etat against the oligarchs, partially in thanks to power accumulated in the rural areas beyond the capitol.

 Abrego as SENAFRONT’s head has largely kept to his own territory, sporadically getting called to the capitol or abroad for diplomatic functions.
 He is not publically ideological, flashy beyond being occasionally photographed with a submachine gun strapped across his torso, nor extraordinarily charismatic.

 And yet those elements aside, the Darien is of indubitable geo-strategic value to hemispheric security in narco trafficking, contraband, illegal logging, agricultural disease, Colombian guerilla and paramilitary activity, and illegal immigration realms.
 The day the capitol government would need to bargain with Abrego regarding Darien policies would be a day that defined who was actually in charge of the Gap.

-And both parties demonstrating pragmatism, seems to want to go that far, at least officially.
+And both parties demonstrating pragmatism, seem to want to go that far, at least officially.

 Either path Abrego may have elected, the present tells a different story.